ticky/dotfiles/readme.md

 * `gz`: output the current size and gzipped size of a file
 * `ipgrep`: finds valid IP addresses within input which are not link-local
 * `imessage`: (OS X only) sends an iMessage to the specified address/number (`imessage "+61491570156" "This is an iMessage to a fictitious Australian telephone number"`)
+* `internet-sharing-ip`: (OS X only) sets the IP range of the Internet Sharing service.
+Restart sharing after running. (`internet-sharing-ip 172.27.2.0`)
 * `keystroke`: (OS X only) sends text to whichever window is in focus (best used with a delay)
 * `learn-spelling`: (OS X only) merges a backed up list of spelling words into the OS X user spell checking dictionary
 * `mansi`: Colourful `man` output.
 * `nuname`: Normalised `uname` command; used to derive the `$UNAME` variable.
 Lower case for all platforms.
 * `osxdefaults`: (OS X only) configure behaviours for the OS X desktop and applications
+* `replacements2hotstrings`: (OS X only) export the current OS X Text Replacements as AutoHotKey HotStrings for use on Windows
 * `returnOneOf`: pass in a bunch of parameters, it'll randomly echo one of them.
 * `shttp`: starts an HTTP server for the current working directory using either Ruby's `httpd` or Python's `SimpleHTTPServer`.
 * `simplify`: simplifies fractions when you're too lazy to.